 My sister, cousins and I were excited by the blended feast but devoured the traditional thanksgiving dishes.
 Our parents, uncles and aunties on the other hand stuck with the Kashmiri food, only adding a slice of turkey and a dollop of mashed potato almost as a garnish.
 Slowly but surely, temptation, curiosity and comfort drew us to explore the whole table of fine fare.
 As the years went by the table looked largely the same, but our plates certainly evolved as we all crossed sides excited by the new and familiar, however we each defined it.

 Today, Thanksgiving in our house is now Kashmiri-Irish-American as my husband JD and his family have brought new traditions and foods to our joint table.
 So many of our most memorable dishes involve each of us crossing over into the other's world and making it our own.
-JD's Masala Chai Recipe is now our staple go-to along with his Sweet Masala apple pie.
+JD's Masala Chai Recipe is now our staple go-to along with OUR Sweet Masala apple pie.
 We still pair a traditional pulao and bread stuffing while I've explored a variety of east-west braised potato dishes.
 I even decided one year to make no compromises with the turkey and used a Garam Masala dry rub on the dark meat and an herb butter for the breast (it worked!).
 And JD's Late Aunt Marie's cranberry-walnut mold is now a permanent addition to the spread, with no recipe alterations allowed.
 As our Kashmir-Irish-American daughter blossoms in the kitchen with her own creative concoctions ("moji masala a la quin YO" anyone?), we are excited to see where her curiosity takes her as she eventually brings her own dishes and experiences to our ever-expanding family table.